Need to know how to shutdown your Linux system safely using command line or how to schedule shutdown at specific time? Here’s the answer!

 sudo shutdown 22:00), the output of the above command will be:

 I agree, it’s probably not the most elegant solution, but it does the job.

 I hope this article helped you learn how to use the Linux

 shutdown command and its options.
-It is also an effective and risk-free way to close all processes and power off the system.
+On top of that, it is also an efficient and risk-free method of shutting down all processes and the system’s power.